 Follow up with customers to show how you’re taking action based on their input—especially if you receive feedback about new features your customers want.
 Then, once the feature goes live, reach out to the customers who requested it.
 Let them know that you not only heard their suggestion, but you worked to make it a reality.

 “I think customers are often pleasantly surprised when we reach out to let them know something they asked for is now live in the platform,” comments Laurie Kirchner, customer service manager at Vyond.
 “Having that healthy feedback loop with product really shows integrity, that we aren't just saying 'thank you for the suggestions' but that they lead to results!”

 Streamlining internal processes is just as crucial as customer-facing processes if you want to improve customer service.

 Encourage open communication within your team, so team members can ask for help when they need it.
-Consider using a specific tool for reps to redistribute their workload, so no single person is overwhelmed.
+Consider setting up a QA process and coaching for your agents using a platform such as Klaus to make sure you’re providing every customer with a high quality experience, and look at ways to encourage agents to redistribute their workload, so no single person is overwhelmed.

 “We have...a dedicated channel on Slack for the team to ask other team members for help when needed to make sure that our responses are as good as they can be,” says Hernandez.